 If you decide to stake your tree on your own, use only soft, flexible materials that will not cut into the bark, and put stake(s) in at least 2 feet away from the trunk.
 Always remove the stake(s) after one year.
 As the tree grows, ties can cut into delicate conductive tissue located just under the bark of the tree, causing serious damage.

 As trees grow, they do not necessarily need to be pruned.
 However, if there are complicating issues with branch structure, it is best to correct them when the tree is young.
 Structural pruning is usually done three to five years after planting, depending on species and rate of growth.
 This may include removing branches that cross, grow too closely together or grow in undesirable directions.
 Structural pruning may also be used to correct double or triple leaders - most tree species should only have one main leader (the vertical stem at the top of the trunk).

 Never remove more than a quarter of the leaf area of a tree in any one year as this causes too much stress to the tree.
 Leaves are sugar-producing factories so if the tree loses too many at once, their ability to produce their own food can be greatly inhibited.

 Never use wound paint after pruning as this interferes with the natural wound compartmentalization abilities of the tree.
-We strongly recommend you contact an ISA-certified arborist if you think your tree needs pruning, follow these tips to select a qualified tree care company.
+If you think your tree needs pruning, follow these tips to select a qualified tree care company.
 More information on pruning can be found here.